Img 4169

-oday, Day #17 of what might be called the Simchat Torah War, featured three developments: the USA’s tacit acknowledgement of Iran’s embroilment; the Israeli military not merely delaying but probably postponing a ground incursion; and the Western media’s chastening.
+oday, Day #17 of what might be called the Simchat Torah War [Update 2023 Dec 18: this is one of Netanyahu’s favored names, alongside “Gaza War” and “Genesis War”, according to the Times of Israel, though I think “Genesis” sounds a bit Star Trekky), delaying but probably postponing a ground incursion; and the Western media’s chastening.

 The US Navy redirected its USS Dwight D. Eisenhower aircraft carrier away from joining fellow carrier the USS Gerald R. Ford in the Eastern Mediterranean facing Hizballah in Lebanon to instead head to the Persian Gulf facing Iran.
 The US is thus internalizing that Iran is part of this hot conflict, even as strategic ambiguity is retained by disclaiming notions of Iran’s direct involvement in Hamas’s initial Black Sabbath invasion and today’s rocket attacks on US bases in eastern Iraq (they do acknowledge connections among these organizations to avoid seeming absurd).
 Notwithstanding this unwillingness to join the dots, which would finally put paid to the Biden Administration’s pathological attempt to reach an accommodation with Iran, this deployment expresses the possibility of a sea change.